• Skip to main content

 Unfortunately it suffers from the same issue as the previous model above.
 It is often unavailable on major sites like Amazon, making it difficult to buy this high-end model.

-Technics SL-1210Mk5 TurnTable
+Technics SL-1210Mk7 TurnTable

 Well, technically previous models have been for many years.
-The older models have been discontinued, but you can often find them used, for a fraction of what you’d pay for a new SL-1210MK5.
-And due to the incredibly robust build quality, used Technics turntables work just as well as new ones.
+The older models have been discontinued, but you can often find them used, though you’ll probably have to pay more than you would for a new a new SL-1210MK7.

 A high-end turntable like this is definitely overkill for casual users, but audiophiles love the unmistakable high quality and the many versatile features.
 And DJs?
 Well, they all dream of owning two (or more).
 And any DJ making enough to afford them, does indeed own a couple.

-Thorens – TD-295 MKIV
+Thorens – TD-295 MK IV

-The Thorens – TD-295 MKIV is a compact and simple turntable with a sleek, high-end look.
+The Thorens – TD-295 MK IV is a compact and simple turntable with a sleek, high-end look.
 It gives you what you want: beautiful tunes, no matter the background noise or vibrations present in your surroundings.

 The included cartridge (entry-level Audio Technica) and the mat aren’t at the same quality level as the rest of the unit, which is a bit puzzling.